-The master administrator, the administrator whose skills and experience allow for greater permissions, maintains all user permissions available on the account and cannot be deleted by any other user.
+This is the administrator whose skills and experience allow for greater permissions and who maintains all user permissions available on the account.
+It cannot be deleted by any other user.
 If an account feature is added to the account, the master administrator automatically has access to the feature.
 Any other users must be granted access as desired by the master administrator.

 All subsequent access to the customer’s account is managed by the master administrator account, or administrators designated by the master administrator account.